Data-Connexxus/.github/profile/README.md

 * We believe in the "powered by" model so we aim to help anyone incorporate our assets into their offerings.

 # Platform
-Feel free to checkout our [repository layout page](https://github.com/DataJediToolbelt/.github/blob/main/profile/RepositoryLayout.md).
+Feel free to checkout our [repository layout page](https://github.com/DataJediToolbelt/.github/blob/main/profile/RepositoryLayout.md) that is intended to provide some context to the numerous repositories we have in place.
 Since we are brining so many capabilities to bear, a platform that supports and sustins these is critical.
 For simplicity's sake, we break down the platform into two core areas: data model and the technology that supports the data model.
 As we have gone to this simplified perspective all the components shown in the visual are capabilities that are surfaced by settings and data driven configration to enable simple or complex needs to be addressed.